Azure/acr/docs/preview/connected-registry/quickstart-deploy-connected-registry-nested-iot-edge-cli.md

 4. Prepare the top level and lower level deployment files (deploymentTopLayer.json and deploymentLowerLayer.json).

     The top level deployment file is the same as the one you used to set up a connected registry on a IoT Edge device.
 Refer [Quickstart: Deploy a connected registry to an IoT Edge device](quickstart-deploy-connected-registry-iot-edge-cli.md).
+Make sure you do have API proxy module deployed on top layer and open the port `8000`, `5671`, `8883`.

     For the lower level deployment file, please refer the above section 'Configure a deployment manifest for the nested IoT Edge' about the difference to the top level deployment file.
 Overall, the lowever level deployment file is similar as the top level deployment file.
 The differences are: